external-mirrors/buffybox/README.md

 ## Keyboard layouts

 Buffyboard uses [squeekboard layouts] converted to C via [squeek2lvgl].
-To regenerate the layouts, run
+To regenerate the layouts, ensure that you have pipenv installed (e.g. via `pip install --user pipenv`) and then run

 ```
 $ ./regenerate-layouts.sh